animeshrisal/tinyemu-cheri/README.md

 1. A cheri.c and cheri.h file have been included that performs specific cheri operations.
 2. The riscv_cpu_template.h has been modified to run cheri instructions.
 3. A table has been created to hold the cheri instructions
+4. The cheri code was writtem for 64-bit systems.

 ## Credits